 From award-winning taglines for National Geographic, Nature Made, Credit Sesame, and Colgate to a Los Angeles-themed greeting card company, I’ve always found challenges that push my creativity.

-You can check out selected copy, a b2b blog post, and a sample press release, as well as perhaps the best craigslist car ad ever.
+You can check out a selection of copy, including headlines and product descriptions, here, a sample press release, as well as perhaps the best craigslist car ad ever.

 My Copywriting Agency

-I also have a copywriting agency for travel and tourism.
+I am also developing a copywriting agency for travel and tourism.
 It is called Passport Creative.
 Part of why I’m in France is to develop this business and better help tour operators, restaurants, and guides in French and Spanish-speaking countries connect with English audiences.